wteklabs/acs-cli/README.md

     * Implement the tests
   * Run the tests with `python setup.py test` and iterate as necessary
   * Install the package with `python setup.py install`
+  * Add the command to the documentation in docs/*

 ## Adding a new subcommand